Winfield-Hill stars in Charlotte Edwards Cup opener

 Beaumont added 79 for the first wicket with Marie Kelly, who made 46, but no other batter reached double figures.

-Elsewhere, England players Amy Jones, Charlie Dean and Maia Bouchier starred in wins for Central Sparks and last year's runners-up Southern Vipers, while South East Stars began their title defence with victory over Sunrisers.
+Elsewhere, England players Amy Jones, Charlie Dean and Maia Bouchier starred in wins for Central Sparks and last year's runners-up Southern Vipers, while South East Stars began their title defence with victory over Sunrisers in the Twenty20 tournament.

 In Cardiff, England wicketkeeper Jones hit 52 as Central Sparks batted first against Western Storm and was well supported by Abbey Freeborn who made the same score.